aStarDigital/Gib/backend/README.md

 ```GIB_REDEMPTION_BASE_URL``` set as the protocol domain and port of the gib backend server (eg. https://gib.com)
 ```GIB_POSTGRES_URI``` set as the URI of the postgres server.
 See
 https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING for details

+# Production Setup
+To setup production see the PRODUCTION.md document